ruanvalente/node-student/node-api/README.md

-# A simple repository of studies for node
+# A simple API of studies for node